Note: This post may contain affiliate links. Please see my disclosure page for more details.

 The Taipei 101 was the world’s tallest building for six years – until the Burj al Khalifa in Dubai, currently the world’s tallest building, came along.
 While I generally find massive skyscrapers to be not that awe-inspiring, I was insanely impressed by the Taipei 101.
 It is unique and beautiful, inspired by Chinese pagodas yet uniquely Taiwanese.
 Some people say it looks like a stack of Chinese takeout boxes, others, like a stick of bamboo – I saw a massive layer cake.

-The ticket allows you to go up to the impressive viewing platform at the 89th floor, using the world’s fastest elevator!
+Whichever ticket you book, your entrance ticket allows you to go up to the impressive viewing platform on the 89th floor, using the world’s fastest elevator!
 At 37.7 mph, this elevator takes an incomprehensible 30 seconds to go all the way up to the 89th floor – truly insane (and a bit stomach-dropping to be honest!).

 If you’re a Starbucks fan, the world’s tallest Starbucks is here, but you have to apparently make a reservation.

 Visit Elephant Mountain for a sunset hike and amazing view

 If you’ve seen iconic night shots of Taipei all lit up from above, there’s a 90% chance those photos were taken from Elephant Mountain, Taipei’s very own mini-mountain hike right off a metro line.

 Simply take the MRT all the way to the beginning of the red line (Xiangshan).
 Try to time your arrival so that you get to the MRT station about 1 hour before sunset, as the walk to the hiking trail takes 10 minutes plus about 20 minutes to get to the viewing area at the top of Elephant Mountain (so about 30 minutes total).